 Details of the Curriculum-Based Measurement Project will be given to you as this class proceeds.
 Your task from this 1st class is to begin figuring out who you might be able to gain access to for assessment purposes.
 Please let me know right away if you anticipate having difficulties locating children.

-College Wide Common Assessment (TK20 submission required) Please see Blackboard.
+College Wide Common Assessment (No Tk20 submission required.) - None